vpx-ecnu/MSTL/README.md

   - Step 2: Use the outputs of the cross-attention as input for prediction heads to locate the target.
   - Step 3: Train the original model together with the additional cross-attention layer and prediction heads.
 - During inference:
-  - We use the outputs of the second layer locate the target.
+  - We use the outputs of the second layer to locate the target.

 ![TransT](TransT.png)